How to Apply for Admission

 The fee is $75.00.

-In civil cases, the sponsoring attorney may efile the motion and pay the fee online using pay.gov.
+In civil and criminal cases, the sponsoring attorney may efile the motion and pay the fee online using pay.gov.

 Once the motion has been granted, the visiting attorney will receive a login and password for efiling via email.